SoSly/RiverTale/docs/ideas.md

 - How to ensure tributaries don't cross other rivers?
 - What visual cues distinguish tributaries from main rivers?

-> **CBN Resolution:** Tributaries emerge naturally from the cell grid structure.
-When multiple cells flow into the same downstream cell, their rivers merge—that's a tributary junction.
-Multi-pass generation creates hierarchical drainage: major rivers in early passes, tributaries in later passes.
+> **CBN Resolution:** Tributaries emerge naturally from the region grid structure.
+When multiple regions flow into the same downstream region, their rivers merge—that's a tributary junction.
 Tributaries can't cross other rivers because all flow follows the density gradient toward the same terminus.
-Chunk boundaries are handled by fixed edge centers where rivers cross cell boundaries.
+Chunk boundaries are handled by fixed edge centers where rivers cross region boundaries.
 See `docs/features/rivers/Cell-based Networks.md`.

 ## Width Variation